TREASURY RELATIONSHIP MANAGERS

 We’re all getting used to working from home as a result of the COVID-19 pandemic.
 But in some ways, we’re accelerating a trend that was already taking place.
 Remote work was already becoming more common.
 Ecommerce was already making everyone more comfortable with conducting all kinds of financial transactions online.

 Nowhere was this trend more beneficial than in banking, and banks have been innovating to make it more practical, especially for businesses.
-Products and services such as Remote Deposit Capture, Online Wires, ACH and others make remote transactions easier and incorporate many measures to make them more secure.
+Products and services such as Remote Deposit Capture, Mobile Deposit Wires, ACH and others make remote transactions easier and incorporate many measures to make them more secure.

 But conducting more transactions remotely doesn’t make banks less connected to their customers; the opposite is true.
-While transactions take place without human intervention, consultation and advice are becoming more critical in this time of change.
+While payments take place without human intervention, consultation and advice are becoming more critical in this time of change.